5 Essential Things to Know About Oka National Park

 There are two entrances to the National Park.
 The park’s main entrance gate is on Route 344, while the secondary entrance is near the western end of Highway 640.
 In the winter, Highway 640 is closed.

 Traveling is followed by tiresome activities.
-To regain your energy, we can suggest you best hotels near Oka National Park just as your convenience.
+To regain your energy, we can suggest the best hotels near Oka National Park just for your convenience.

 1. Auberge de l’Abbaye d’Oka